CloudLabs-Samples/EduLabs/Security-ISV/Fortinet/02-Accessing the FortiGate Dashboard.md

-# 01 - Accessing the Fortinet Dashboard
+# 01 - Accessing the FortiGate Dashboard

 ## Overview